-The Company's strategy continues to focus on clearing the existing contracts traded on the LME.
+The Company's strategy continues to focus on clearing the existing contracts traded on the LME and providing a resilient and efficient service.
 In addition, the Company will seek to clear any new products developed by the LME and to diversify its clearing services to existing and prospective Clearing Members.